ibrahim-sowunmi/ibs-site/content/posts/new-years-plan.md

  I am young.
 As a percentage of my lifetime income the money I’m earning now (will hopefully) shouldn’t be too much money.
 I intend to splurge for 2022 as this year has placed me within a network in a location that allows me to do more this year with my money and to get some experience that will be a pain in the ass to purchase.
 I want a year where I have fun.
 I have my entirely life to be frugal and (although 1 blip of a year) I have been most of the time.
 This year I should have enough capital to be relatively frugal whilst having a decent time.

-\-    Spend frugally (No more 3X takeaway nights in a week)
+### Spend more frugally (No more 3X takeaway nights in a week)

-Spiritual

-\-
+This is gonna be hard.
+Deliveroo has me in a chokehold.

+---

-Community
+## Community

-\-    Become engaged with a volunteering community
+### Become engaged with a volunteering community

-o  Regularly engage in some form of outreach.
+Regularly engage in some form of outreach.
 It doesn’t matter where it stems from.
 For the past few months, I have been mentoring two kids and it has been enjoyable.
 I would like to increase my engagement but finding a community is difficult.
-You would think I’m this day and age and you could pop onto google type volunteering and the algorithm delivers a cornucopia of companies gagging for your almighty input.
-But alas it’s not that easy.
+You would think I’m this day and age and you could pop onto google type volunteering and the algorithm delivers a cornucopia of companies desperate for your help, but apparently not😂.
 There’s company outreach which is cool but doing something separate to that would also be cool.

-If you have or know of anything in London/Dublin and think I may be able to help.
+> If you have or know of anything in London/Dublin and think I may be able to help.
 Please do not hesitate to reach out.

+---

-Artistic
+## Artistic

-\-    Create photosets for my site
+### Photosets

+Get adobe lightroom.
+Travel to places.
+Take photos.
+Edit photos.
+Upload as a finished photoset with a story!

+Places planned

+- [x] Marrakesh, Morroco 🕌
+- [ ] Paris, France - Booked 🇫🇷
+- [ ] Munich, Germany - Booked 🇩🇪
+- [ ] Marrakesh Round2, Morroco - Sisters Wedding 🎉🥳
+- [ ] Oslo, Norway
+- [ ] Somewhere South, Sweden
+- [ ] Milan, Italy (Maybe)
+- [ ] Dubai, Saudi Arabia (Maybe)

+### My website

+Currently looks alright.
+I'm proud of it.
+Going to need a lot of work to become what I envision though.
+Pumped to work on it.

+> Will check in on FY23, if I've done all of this succesfully.
+It will have been a great year.